swebalaji/ML_Capstone_Project/README.md

 - Further we cap the lower limit and upper limit outliers with the 1st percentile and 99th percentile values respectively.
 ![Outliers](https://github.com/swebalaji/ML_Capstone_Project/blob/master/outliers.png)

+### Splitting the dataset
+- Based on the shares of our articles of we classify them into categories.
+- Models have been built with 2 categories as well as with 3 categories of our data.
+- The number of categories have been chosen using the K Means clustering technique.
+- We divide our data into three categories using the q cut function and creates a new column with the categories.
+- The categories 0, 1 ,2 correspond to less popular, popular and most popular articles in an online news portal.